teruyi/hello/description.md

 ##Bootstrap
 Bootstrap is a common Framework for HTML, CSS and Javascript used for developing Web Applications.
-It contains templates with formularies, buttons and other kind of design components as well as functionalities to make a responsive application.
+It contains templates with forms, buttons and other kind of design components as well as functionalities to make a responsive application.

 ###Glyphicon Components
   Bootstrap includes a set of glyphs components that can be used to improve the web's design.
 They are